-Headquartered in Washington, DC, AgFed Credit Union’s field of membership (FOM) is wide and varied, with a way to join for almost anyone in the U.S. with a valid Social Security number to join.
+Headquartered in Washington, DC, AgFed Credit Union’s field of membership (FOM) is wide and varied, with a way to join for almost anyone in the U.S. with a valid Social Security number.

 Easy Membership: Members of The Friends of the National Arboretum (one-time $20 donation) are eligible for membership.
 Joining the association and applying for AgFed membership can be done simultaneously, using the Credit Union’s online application.

 Residency: Individuals who live, work, worship, or attend school in the District of Columbia also qualify for membership.

 Employment/Affiliation: Any current/retired employee or member of more than 60 Select Employee Groups and organizations are eligible to join.

-Family Relationship: Any person related by blood, adoption, or marriage to a current member (except relatives of members who have been expelled from the Credit Union) are welcome to apply.
+Family Relationship: Any person related by blood, adoption, or marriage to an AgFed member (except relatives of members who have been expelled from AgFed) are welcome to apply.

 You will also be asked to make a $5 deposit into your savings account to establish your membership.
 That deposit is yours to withdraw should you decide to cancel your AgFed membership.

 As a member of the CO-OP Share Branch and ATM Networks, AgFed provides its members with access to more than 5,000 shared branches and more than 30,000 ATMs throughout the country.

 Funding and Other Details